conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

     - `READ`: READ, DESCRIBE_CONFIGS
     - `WRITE`: READ, WRITE, DESCRIBE_CONFIGS

-### Application group
+## ApplicationGroup

+Create application group to directly reflect how your application operates.
+You can create as many application groups as required, to restrict or represent the different teams that use Console.
+For example:

+- support team with only `Read` access in production environment
+- devOps team with extended access across all environments
+- engineering team with higher permissions in dev environment only

 - **API key(s):** <Label type="AdminToken" /> <Label type="AppToken" />
 - **Managed with:** <Label type="CLI" /> <Label type="API" />
 - **Labels support:** <Label type="MissingLabelSupport" />

-Create Application Group to directly reflect how your Application operates.
-You can create as many Application Groups as required to restrict or represent the different teams that use Console on your Application, e.g.:

-- Support Team with only Read Access in Production
-- DevOps Team with extended access across all environments
-- Developers with higher permissions in Dev

-**Example**
+### Example

 ````yaml
 # Permissions granted to Console users in the Application